StackExchange/StackExchange.Utils/Readme.md

 ### StackExchange.Utils.Configuration
 `StackExchange.Utils.Configuration` is a helper library that performs substitution and prefixing for `IConfiguration`-based configuration sources.
 It allows a value in the configuration tree to reference other values within the configuration system using a placeholder syntax `${key}` or `${nested:key}`.
 In addition, prefixing allows a "namespace" prefix to be applied to a subset of configuration, making it possible to segment configuration into logical areas.

-This is particularly useful for storing secrets in a different, secure location but in a way that it makes it easy to compose configuration like connection strings with dealing with it inside the application.
+This is particularly useful for storing secrets in a different, secure location but in a way that it makes it easy to compose configuration values like connection strings without dealing with it inside the application.
 E.g. consider the following files:

 **appsettings.json**
 ```json